+Always looking to learn and grow, I have taken classes with renowned milliners from around the world, and I’ve worked with theatrical milliner Arnold Levine, making hats for Broadway, Disney, operas, ballets, regional theaters, and TV.
 I have had the great honor and privilege of working with Stephen Jones OBE on several occasions.
-We have worked together making hats and headpieces for a few seasons of NY Fashion Week for Marc Jacobs and Savage Fenty.
-I also worked with Stephen on the installation of the headpieces for the exhibit, In Pursuit of Fashion, at the Metropolitan Museum of Art.
+We have worked together making hats and headpieces for a few seasons of NY Fashion Week for Marc Jacobs and Savage Fenty, and I helped Stephen install his headpieces for the exhibit, In Pursuit of Fashion, at the Metropolitan Museum of Art.
 It’s not every day we get to meet our idols, let alone work with them.
 I’m a lucky girl.

 Hats are practical.
 Hats are extravagant.
 Hats get you noticed.
 Anyone can throw on a mass market hat and be on their way, but I want you to feel special when you wear yours.
 Factories can pump them out fast, but when a hat is handmade and customized for you, it’s a completely different experience.
 I want everyone to feel that way, to find that special hat.